dimitry-ishenko-cpp/gpio/README.md

 The library is implemented as a "thin" layer provided by a static library called `libgpio++.a` and a number of backends provided by dynamic libraries, which can be loaded at runtime.

-The default backend provided by `libgpio++-chip.so` uses [new GPIO API](https://github.com/torvalds/linux/blob/v4.8/include/uapi/linux/gpio.h) introduced in the Linux v4.8.
+The default backend provided by `libgpio++-chip.so` uses [new GPIO API](https://github.com/torvalds/linux/blob/v4.8/include/uapi/linux/gpio.h) introduced in Linux v4.8.
 This backend should work on any platform running kernel v4.8 or later.
 The backend has a few limitations, such as lack of pull-up/pull-down resistor control and no hardware PWM.

 Chip-specific backends can provide additional functionality supported by the given chip.